 For all the seven years that I lived in NCR, I was a regular visitor to Dilli Haat, like a lot of other Dilliwallahs.
 There are various reasons that keep you bringing back to the place.
 It is a kind of cultural hub with a rustic setting in the middle of the maddening crowd of country’s capital.
 Being a ticketed place, it is not very crowded most of the days.
 Little crowded may be on weekend afternoons in winters and evenings in summers.
 You get to meet the artisans from various corners of the country.
 Most of whom are national or at least state award winners for their art and craft.

 They are given the temporary space to showcase and sell their work to the audience in Delhi.
 And to a lot of visitors from across the world who may be crossing Delhi.
 They are typically allocated the space for a period of 2 weeks, which means that every 2 weeks the place changes.
 You have new artisans with their new offerings.
 There are paintings, pottery, garments, footwear, furniture, home furnishing, curios, jewelry and lots of other items.
-That would be sheer delight to see even if you do not buy them.
+That would be a sheer delight to see even if you do not buy them.
 Though there are some things which are pretty regular like Madhubani paintings, Kashmir shawls and dress materials.
-But still you would find a lot of new variations of the same things.
+But still, you would find a lot of new variations of the same things.

 Delhi Darshan – Dilli Haat.

 To add another dimension of the culture are the food stalls from across the country.
 Right from north east food to Rajasthani to south Indian, you would find it all.
-On given weekends you may find people performing street theatre or some folk art form, most of the times in extremely colorful outfits.
+On given weekends you may find people performing street theater or some folk art form, most of the times in extremely colorful outfits.
 It usually makes an interesting event to watch.
 Apart from that you can get henna applied on your palms, get your ear pierced.
-Do lot of those small things that you would typically associate with India and your being an Indian.
+Do a lot of those small things that you would typically associate with India and you’re being an Indian.

 For visitors to India, this place offers a perfect slice of India, a bit of everything.
-I always found it a great place to pickup souvenirs and gifts, especially for my non-Indian friends.
+I always found it a great place to pick up souvenirs and gifts, especially for my non-Indian friends.
 Till a few years back the prices used to be pretty reasonable as there was no middle man involved.
 Artists were selling their products directly to you.
 But on the recent visit last week, I found that the prices are almost approaching what they would be outside in the market.
 Not sure if this is a good development or not, but it is a change for sure.

 Now what made me write this piece is that during my visit to Dilli Haat last week, I found an electronic touch screen kiosk right in the middle of Dilli Haat.
 They had tried to create a hut kind of structure to house this touch screen.
 But I felt that glaring screen was an aberration to the whole environment of Dilli Haat.
-The whole rustiness that it exuberates, that earthy feel is generates is suddenly interrupted by an electronic gadget.
+The whole rustiness that it exuberates, that earthy feel it generates is suddenly interrupted by an electronic gadget.
 Whose purpose I fail to understand, as there is hardly any information that kiosk provides.
-From the format it appears that it should be providing information about the current cultural and entertainment events happening in the city.
+From the format, it appears that it should be providing information about the current cultural and entertainment events happening in the city.
 Along with the history and other tourist info about the city.
 But there was hardly any information available.

 Recommend a visit.